otixo-inc/jitsi-meet/README-we-team.md

 ### Copy build to the server manually

+N.b This will only work if the version of jitsi-meet has not changed.
+If it has changed follow the instructions to create a new jitsi stack in AWS here: https://github.com/otixo-inc/jitsi-infrastructure?tab=readme-ov-file#create-a-stack

-For test releases, instead of re-creating the entire infrastructure stack we can copy and install `jitsi-meet.tar.bz2` on the test jitsi server.
+For dev releases, instead of re-creating the entire infrastructure stack we can copy and install `jitsi-meet.tar.bz2` on the dev jitsi server.

-Find the jitsi server in AWS e.g. `jitsi-meet-server-test` and copy the connection string:
+Find the jitsi server in AWS e.g. `jitsi-meet-server-dev` and copy the connection string:

 e.g. `ssh -i "otxSL1.pem" ubuntu@ec2-100-31-195-9.compute-1.amazonaws.com`